gendl/gendl-mcp/README.md

 ## Claude Desktop Configuration

-Here's an example of how to configure Claude Desktop to use this enhanced wrapper:
+Here's an example of how to configure Claude Desktop to use this enhanced wrapper.
+Note that a standard filesystem server is included in the below example alongside the gendl server, and we suggest to make the same `/projects/` directory mount available for the gendl server as well, so Lisp can see and manage files in the same directory as the LLM can directly through the standard filesystem server served by the `mcp/filesystem` docker container image):

 ```json
 {